JensRoland/tunnel-bear-login/README.md

 ## Project Structure

-The project is oldschool with a single HTML file, a script, and a few stylesheets.
+The project is oldschool with a single HTML file, some JavaScript files, and a few stylesheets.
+No `node_modules` or build steps required. 🍾 Party like it's 2011 🍾

 ```plaintext
 📁 public/